 Not suitable for small homes:

-They are large and are active too.
+They are large and active.
 So, it’s difficult to keep them in small homes and apartments.
-Large homes and most ideally the homes with lawns or backyards are the best one to keep a Bully Kutta.
+Large homes and most ideally homes with lawns or backyards are the best ones to keep and raise a Bully Kutta.

 Not recommended for new or inexperienced dog owners: